 Daniel Day Lewis goes completely nuts and drops the oddly awesome and utterly absurd “I drink your milkshake!” line and proceeds to destroy poor Eli, calling him, among other things, afterbirth that should have been put in a glass jar.
 Now this is how you commit to a role.

-The most macho scene from maybe the most machismo dripping movie ever made.
+The most macho scene from maybe the most machismo-dripping movie ever made.
 Tony Montana goes out like a G and in the process introduces the world to a catchphrase that people still break out 30 years later.

 Macabrely funny, brutally violent…this is everything that the perfect Joker is supposed to be, all summed up in one cooler than cool moment.
 I’m pretty sure half the people watching immediately began rooting for him instead of Batman and his leather-master voice.

 The greatest cut in the history of film.
 David Lean takes Peter O’Toole blowing out a match and transitions to the sun rising orange and terrible and beautiful over the Arabian desert, followed by the swell of that famous score.
-This is cinematic porn.
+This is cinematic excellence.

 Han Solo’s introduction scene sees him immediately established as a badass rogue, as he calmly shoots bounty hunter Greedo.
 Of course, since George Lucas doesn’t even understand his own characters, he later changed the scene so that Greedo shot first, only to miss hilariously from only two feet away, before Han iced him.
 As always, the lesson here is that Han Solo is the coolest dude in this or any other universe and that George Lucas is the lamest.